 After several weeks and no word from Expedia, I checked back.
 The agent told me that the hotel declined to refund my $1,300; citing the nonrefundable terms of the reservation.

 All of this happened two months ago, and I’m still angry about it.
 I believe the Expedia insurance should have protected me in this situation.
-Since you have experience with this type of thing, will you take a look?
+As my sister, you have experience with this type of thing.
+Will you take a look?
 Is this an Expedia error or is my $1,300 just down the drain?
 Thank you. — Sheila Couch, New Hope, Pa.

 How disappointing!
 We’ve had quite a dreary winter here in the northeast, and I know that you were really looking forward to that vacation.